purescript-react-basic-mui/purescript-react-basic-mui/README.md

 $ spago run --node-args "codegen -c Button" --main Codegen.Main --config codegen.dhall
 ```

-If you want to regenerate all components you can run:
+If you want to regenerate all components (which you should do before any PR) you can run:

 ```purescript
 $ ./bin/codegen.sh
 ```

-To check library compilation you can run:
+To compile just the code from the library (./src):

 ```purescript
 $ spago build --config lib.dhall